Choosing a SMART Recovery Program

 All are excellent platforms to learn more about the SMART Recovery program and to find recovery support after addiction.

 What Is SMART Recovery?

 SMART Recovery, short for Self-Management and Recovery Training, is a type of addiction recovery program that aims to help people cope and recuperate from all kinds of addiction, from alcohol abuse to gambling and drug abuse.
-This program is not the same as the famous 12-step program used by organizations such as Alcoholics Anonymous and the Narcotics Anonymous.
+This program is not the same as famous 12-step programs used by organizations such as Alcoholics Anonymous and the Narcotics Anonymous.

 A goal of SMART Recovery is to aid and support people who are on the path to recovery.
 It strives to empower them to alter their self-defeating mindsets, feelings, and acts.
 It helps them proactively work toward improving their quality of life.